 Scientific Name: Arthrospira platensis derived chlorophyll

 Many of us are familiar with chlorophyll as being the green pigment within leaves and, along with light, is how plants grow.
 Specifically sourced from arthrospira platensis or Spirulina, chlorophyll is a fantastic source of a natural green dye and has been used throughout history in Indonesia.
-Additionally, much like the other dyes represented in our upcoming collection, the benefits of such a chemical goes far beyond just that of natural dyes including antioxidant properties that qualify it as a superfood.
+Additionally, much like the other dyes represented in our upcoming series, the benefits of such a chemical goes far beyond just that of natural dyes including antioxidant properties that qualify it as a superfood.

 Green as a colour for our frames has so many relevant connotations with regards to sustainability and nature.
 Also hemp in all its many forms means a lot to individual people for a variety of reasons, and green is typically the colour that comes to mind when thinking of the super material.
 Over the years we have had many requests for a green coloured frame and as such we are ecstatic to be introducing the colour and believe it is a perfect fit within our whole concept.